rklaehn/abc/README.md

 ### Compatibility with scala collections

 An optional interface to scala collections is provided, but the collections itself are not integrated into the scala collections hierarchy.
-They do not even implement methods such as equals and hashcode. ***In fact they will throw an UnsupportedOperationException when you use == or hashCode***
-They implement toString on a best-effort basis, but formatting should be done using a Show typeclass from cats.
+They only implement equals, hashCode and toString on a best-effort basis.
+But you should use the Eq, Hash and Show typeclasses if possible, since they also work for set elements without working equality (e.g. arrays).

 ## Implemented collections